hemantaph/mgalstatistic_dp/README.md

-These are data products from the paper - More & More 2021 (see arxiv - TBD)
+These are data products from the paper - More & More 2021 (see arxiv - https://arxiv.org/abs/2111.03091).
+Please cite this work if you use these resources.

 A) Summary: